alchrt/SQL/README.md

 # SQL
-A place for all SQL projects for my portfolio
+A place for SQL projects for my portfolio